Gyebro/synacor-challenge/README.md

 ### Code 4 and 5: Walking around in the darkness

 After taking and using the *tablet*, which yields the *4th code*, I've quickly realised that I need a save/load system.
 I've decided to create an input buffer for the program and load those inputs which were proven to be useful.
 This, along with some notes of the locations of the adventure game were enough to find the *5th code*.
-(See commit: https://github.com/Gyebro/synacor-challenge/commit/cf60edff541c813b40e012ac6b07cef31a77222f )
+See commit: [cf60edf](https://github.com/Gyebro/synacor-challenge/commit/cf60edff541c813b40e012ac6b07cef31a77222f)

     Chiseled on the wall of one of the passageways, you see: